nleanba/typst-marginalia/main.typ

 If~#note[Note 1] we~#note[Note 2] place~#note[Note 3] multiple~#note[Note 4] notes~#note[Note 5] in~#note(dy:15pt)[This note was given ```typc 15pt``` dy, but it was shifted more than that to avoid Notes 1--5.] one~#note(reverse: true, dy:15pt)[This note was given ```typc 15pt``` dy.] line,#note(dy:10cm)[This note was given ```typc 10cm``` dy and was shifted less than that to stay on the page.] they automatically adjust their positions.
 Additionally, a ```typc dy``` argument can be passed to shift their initial position by that amount vertically.
 They may still get shifted around, unless configured otherwise via the #link(label("marginalia-note.shift"))[```typc shift```] parameter of ```typ #note()```.

-Notes will shift downwards to avoid previous notes, containing wideblocks, and the top page margin.
-Notes will shift upwards to avoid later notes and wideblocks, and the bottom page margin.
-However, if there is not enough space between wideblocks and/or the margins, there will be collisions.
+Notes will shift vertically to avoid other notes, wideblocks, and the top page margin.
 It will attempt to move one note below a wide-block if there is not enough space above, but if there are multiple notes that would need to be rearranged you must assist by manually setting `dy` such that their initial position is below the wideblock.

 // #text(fill: red)[TODO: OUTDATED]